mccbc/notes/notes.md

+Isothermal atmosphere with GM/r^2 graviational potential - analytic solution

+Start the simulation with initial conditions similar to that equilibrium

+Non-LTE vs LTE
+---

+ - LTE is when you assume all radiation is blackbody, and all level populations are set by the temperature.
+Very simple.
+- If you have radiation different than blackbody, and level populations set by that rad field, then you will have a big difference in LTE calculations rather than non-LTE calculations.
+ - Temperature is very sensitive to line cooling in opticaly thin environments.
+ - Collisional de-excitation, radiative excitation
+     - Level populations determine these rates, amount of line cooling
+ - If you rely on lines for radiation force / cooling, Non-LTE is very important

+TDE notes
+---

+ - As the tidal stream comes in, the tidal forces will compress the stream, so it gets smaller.
+     - Expansion happens when the stream passes its periapse, but often simulations will overestimate the expansion.
+It **should** be the same width as it was before.
+ - Cooling keeps the stream relatively thin as it expands back out, which is what we see in Xiaoshan's results
+ -

+Ionization state hydro calculation
+---

 Assume an optical depth as a func of radius, lay down some distribution of ionizing photons.
 Then test how we get the ionization equilibrium from the passive advected scalars.
     Ionization rate vs column
     - Optically thin ionization rate per particle